'It’s a wonderful achievement' - Solskjaer celebrates Man Utd’s Champions League return | Goal.com

 “Champions League qualification means better opposition next year and big games.
 That’s what these players need.”

-Centre-back Harry Maguire, who became the first United outfield player to feature in every minute of a league campaign since Garry Pallister in 1994-95, was more circumspect as he added: “Finishing third in the Premier League should be a minimum requirement for this club.
+Centre-back Harry Maguire, who became the first United outfield player to feature in every minute of a league campaign since Gary Pallister in 1994-95, was more circumspect as he said: “Finishing third in the Premier League should be a minimum requirement for this club.

-“The club knows what I feel we need, but that’s up to them to go and sort it out,” he said.
+Solskjaer said: “The club knows what I feel we need, but that’s up to them to go and sort it out."